 Why Signal?

 Signal is a free and open source encrypted messaging app for Android and iOS.
-Signal supports end-to-end encryption for text messages, voice, and video calls.
-It also has a convenient “disappearing messages” feature that allows for messages in a conversation to self-destruct after a set amount of time, from seconds, to a full week.
-Signal is considered one of the most secure messaging apps in widespread use, and is designed to keep as little user data as possible.
+Signal supports end-to-end encryption for text messages, and voice and video calls.
+It also has a convenient “disappearing messages” feature that allows for messages in a conversation to self-destruct after a set amount of time, from seconds to weeks.
+Signal is considered one of the most secure messaging apps in widespread use and is designed to keep as little user data as possible.

 While Signal retains nearly no metadata and provides some powerful techniques for obscuring the participants in conversation, secure tip pages should note that Signal is not designed to facilitate complete anonymity.